storreglosa/cookiecutter-data-science-python/README.md

 ## Credits

-This project is heavily influenced by [drivendata's Cookiecutter Data Science](https://github.com/drivendata/cookiecutter-data-science), [andfanilo's Cookiecutter for Kaggle Conda projects](https://github.com/andfanilo/cookiecutter-kaggle), and julia's package [DrWatson](https://juliadynamics.github.io/DrWatson.jl/dev/).
+This project is an adaptation of the [jvelezmagic cookiecutter-conda-data-science](https://github.com/jvelezmagic/cookiecutter-conda-data-science) which is, in turn heavily influenced by [drivendata's Cookiecutter Data Science](https://github.com/drivendata/cookiecutter-data-science), [andfanilo's Cookiecutter for Kaggle Conda projects](https://github.com/andfanilo/cookiecutter-kaggle), and julia's package [DrWatson](https://juliadynamics.github.io/DrWatson.jl/dev/).

 Other links that helped shape this cookiecutter :